Hell Pie: Reception

 Hell Pie received generally favorable reviews, according to the review aggregator website Metacritic.
 PC Games gave the game a rating of 7/10, calling it "charmingly disgusting".
-NME gave the game 3 out of 5 stars, praising the gameplay, levels and controls, while opining that the collectathon gameplay is "aimed squarely at fans of the genre" and the gross-out humour might not appeal to everyone.
-Nintendo World Report rated the game 6/10, complimenting the level design and humour, while criticizing the low resolution and unstable frame rate on the Nintendo Switch.
+NME gave the game 3 out of 5 stars, praising the gameplay, levels and controls, while opining that the collectathon gameplay is "aimed squarely at fans of the genre" and the gross-out humor might not appeal to everyone.
+Nintendo World Report rated the game 6/10, complimenting the level design and humor, while criticizing the low resolution and unstable frame rate on the Nintendo Switch.